mikefrangos/mmvc/README.md

 > git clone git://github.com/mikefrangos/mmvc.git

-First you have to make the data-directory writable.
+Then, you have to make the data-directory writable.
 This is the place where Mmvc needs to be able to write and create files.

 > cd mmvc; chmod 777 site/data